On the Wasserstein distance between a hyperuniform point process and its mean

 Here $D(0,R)$ denotes the disk of radius $R$ centered at $0$.
-There is a vast literature on hyperuniform point processes and we refer to the surveys of Coste \cite{Coste} and Torquato \cite{Torquato} on this topic.
+There is a vast literature on hyperuniform point processes and we refer to the surveys of Coste \cite{Coste}, Lachièze-Rey \cite{lachiezereySurvey} and Torquato \cite{Torquato} on this topic.
 The usual motivation for this definition is to think of them as ``more uniform'' or more ordered than stationary Poisson point processes for which $\mathrm{Var}(X(D(0,R)))$ is proportional to $|D(0,R)|$.
-The Ginibre point process or the zeros of the flat Gaussian analytic function are both hyperuniform.
+The Ginibre point process and the zeros of the flat Gaussian analytic function are two examples of hyperuniform point processes.
 Intuitively, the points of a hyperuniform point process are well spread out in space, with no cluster or empty spots, which makes those processes easier to match to a continuous measure and good candidates to match the optimal transport cost.
-There are three classes of specific hyperuniform point processes which depend on the decay rate of $\mathrm{Var}(X(D(0,R)))$.
+Usually three classes are defined among hyperuniform point processes according to the decay rate of $\mathrm{Var}(X(D(0,R)))$.

 Here, $\lesssim$ means that the left-hand side is bounded by a constant times the right-hand side.